 Warnings to Students in Danger of Losing Funding

-Because the new TA hiring system no longer guarantees emergency funding for a term for PhD students transitioning between advisors/labs, there is a chance that a student is put in a tough situation where they have no funding.
-We want to avoid this as much as possible, which is partially why TA training was instituted as required for all PhD students.

 If a student does not meet proficiency requirements in TA training, the TA trainer (Amy), will let the advising staff (John and Liz) know right away that the student has not met the proficiency requirements.
 John or Liz will reach out to the faculty advisor and let them know of the situation.
 If the faculty member is also feels the student is underperforming, they should let John and Liz know.
 It is important to share this information with the advising staff sooner rather than later, so the advising staff can meet with the student and make a plan or make changes before it is too late.
 The advising staff will clearly outline the potential ramifications if the student does not improve performance in lab and pass the proficiency tests in TA training—namely that the student is at risk of not having funding in future terms.

 Sometimes students are dropped from labs due to personality conflicts rather than issues with their work capability.
 In cases like this, it is our department’s duty to support this student through the transition, or risk our reputation due to inhumane treatment of grad students.
 Therefore, we must clearly and regularly inform grad students that are not TA certified that the best path to funding security if there are hiccups in their program is to make sure they pass the TA proficiency requirements.